tomjoht/tomjoht.github.io/_restapicourse/docapis_access_json_values.md

 ## Printing the JSON to the page

 Let's say you wanted to print part of the JSON (the description element) to the page.
-This involves a little bit of JavaScript or jQuery (whichever you prefer).
+This involves a little bit of JavaScript or jQuery (to make it easier).

 1. Add a named element to the body of your page, like this: